 Get feedback on your works in progress from many people, including the Career Center.

 Check the events calendar during the fall and spring semesters to find opportunities to practice converting your own experiences into powerful resume language.

 Career Events in CareerConnections

-**Stanford Public Policy students developing a resume for your major required internship, refer to the Public Policy Resume Checklist for specific requirements.
+**Sanford Public Policy students developing a resume for your major required internship, refer to the Public Policy Resume Checklist for specific requirements.
 Please create an account in the Sanford Career Link and go to the document library to find the checklist and specific resume writing resources.